New York LLC Operating Agreement

 No matter what type of New York LLC you're starting, you'll want to create an operating agreement.
 Here's why:

-It’s required by the state.
-According to New York Consolidated Laws Section 417(a), every New York LLC is required to have a written operating agreement in place to govern the internal affairs of the company.
+- It’s required by the state.
+According to the Consolidated Laws of New York, Limited Liability Company Law LLC § 417, every New York LLC is required to have a written operating agreement in place to govern the internal affairs of the company.

 - It'll prevent conflict among your business partners.
 If you're starting a multi-member LLC, having an operating agreement will prevent misunderstandings amongst your team by setting clear expectations about each partner's role and responsibilities.